Lance Sharkey: Political career

-By this stage Sharkey had already been a member of the Communist Party of Australia (CPA) for four years.
-Elected to the executive of the CPA in 1926, he was dismissed from it the following year, when he resisted the turn from a 'united front' with the Australian Labor Party (ALP).
+By that stage, Sharkey had been a member of the Communist Party of Australia (CPA) for four years.
+Elected to the executive of the CPA in 1926, he was dismissed from it the following year, when he resisted the change from a "united front" with the Australian Labor Party (ALP).

-In 1928, he re-emerged as a strong advocate of the Comintern's new 'Third Period' line of opposition to all forms of reform.
-Sharkey was elected to the CPA's governing Central Committee and rose to prominence in the party alongside his factional allies Bert Moxon and J.B.
-Miles.
+In 1928, Sharkey re-emerged as a strong advocate of the Comintern's new "Third Period" line of opposition to all types of reform.
+He was elected to the CPA's governing Central Committee and rose to prominence in the party, alongside his factional allies Bert Moxon and J. B. Miles.
 After they won control of the party in 1929, Sharkey was appointed editor of the party's newspaper Workers' Weekly.
 He continued to edit that paper and another party publication, The Tribune, throughout the 1930s.

 Sharkey was named chairman of the CPA in 1930.
-He remained in this post without interruption until 1948, despite the twists and turns of party policy during that time.
+He remained in that post without interruption until 1948, despite the twists and turns of party policy during that period.

-In the summer of 1930 Sharkey visited the Soviet Union for the first time as one of the Australian party's representatives to the 5th World Congress of the Red International of Labor Unions (RILU).
-At the 7th World Congress of the Comintern Sharkey was elected as an alternate to the Executive Committee of the Communist International (ECCI).
+In the summer of 1930, Sharkey visited the Soviet Union for the first time as one of the Australian party's representatives to the 5th World Congress of the Red International of Labor Unions (RILU).
+At the 7th World Congress of the Comintern, Sharkey was elected as an alternate to the Executive Committee of the Communist International (ECCI).

 When Prime Minister Sir Robert Menzies declared the CPA illegal in June 1940, Sharkey and other party leaders went underground.
-A year later Nazi Germany invaded the Soviet Union, and the Soviet Union entered the Second World War as an ally of Britain.
+A year later, Nazi Germany invaded the Soviet Union, and the Soviet Union entered the Second World War as an ally of Britain.
 The ban on members of the CPA was accordingly relaxed, and Sharkey resumed open political activity.
-In 1942 the ban was removed completely.
+In 1942, the ban was removed completely.

 With the onset of the Cold War Sharkey displaced Miles as the CPA's secretary-general.
 The CPA became openly hostile to the ALP, and withdrew its previous conditional support of the American-sponsored program of post-war reconstruction.